usman-u/py-mcast/README.md

 ## Usage

-* Assuming a multicast capable network (PIM, IGMP, etc) is in configured, run `publisher.py` on a server, and then `subscriber.py` on various hosts.
+* Assuming a multicast capable network (PIM, IGMP, etc) is in configured:
+  * On the publisher, run `python3 py-mcast.py publish`
+  * And on the subscribers, run `python3 py-mcast.py subscribe`

-* Mcast group and port can be configured in `publisher.py`, remember to reflect changes in `subscriber.py`.
+* Mcast group, port, ttl, interval and the message can be changed using the CLI arguments, remember to reflect change on both ends.

 * Tested on a Linux hosts, but should work on Windows as well (might have to modify firewall).